edenessame/rock-paper-scissors/README.md

 * I tested the disablebtn and enablebtn functions, when the score of either the player or computer reaches 5, the icon buttons are disabled and no longer clickable, then reset when the "replay" button is pressed.
 I tested this worked correctly in the browser and it did.

 * I tested the replayGame function and button worked, when the button was pressed it reset all the values and enabled the buttons again.

+### Testing the site responsibility on different screen sizes and browsers

 * I tested the site on Google Chrome, Firefox and Microsoft Edge using both an Asus and Hewlett Packard laptop and Google Chrome and Microsoft Edge on a Google Pixle phone and it works in different browsers.
 Here are the screenshots of how it looks on the Asus laptop with a screen width resolution of 1536 pixles: